-If you’re an INTP personality, you are skeptical, sometimes critical, but always analytical, the Myers-Briggs Type Indicator states.
+If you’re an INTP personality (Introverted, Intuitive, Thinking, and Prospecting), you are skeptical, sometimes critical, but always analytical, the Myers-Briggs Type Indicator states.
 You prefer the theoretical and abstract aspects, and would rather discuss ideas than socially interact with other people.
 You can be flexible and adaptable, though.

 With an ability to focus on solving problems, you will likely succeed as an SEO consultant, financial coach, or an app developer.
 We’ve come up with several INTP business ideas for you to consider.
 Read on.